NickStull/professional-readme-generator/README.md

 ## Questions

-If you have any questions about this repo, or if you would like to contribute to this project, you can contact me directly at stull.nicholas@gmail.com.
+If you have any questions about this repo, or if you would like to contribute to this project, you can contact me directly at qewrgqewrg.

-You can also find more of my work at [nickstull](https://github.com/nickstull/)!
+You can also find more of my work at [GitHub](https://github.com/ergqerg/)!